 In order not to get confused by the multiple time zones traders use a common time of reference – Greenwich Mean Time.
 Depending on the time of the year (daylight saving time shift) GMT is 4 or 5 hours ahead of the U.S. Eastern time as there is no daylight shift used in GMT.

-As you can see in the Figure 2 – the most active session is in London which is considered to be the capital of currency trading.
-Great Britain is the most important market as it consolidates the trades from all the Europe and constitutes more than 30% of all trade volume.
-Second most important and active market is New York and then comes Tokyo.
+As you can see in Figure 2 – the most active session is in London which is considered to be the capital of currency trading.
+Great Britain is the most important market as it consolidates the trades from all Europe and constitutes more than 30% of all trade volume.
+The second most important and active market is New York and then comes Tokyo.